Chist-Sergey/P3000TGBOT/README.md

 TODO (in order):
-make the bot to announce when someone have a birthday redesign the bot add TODO command add logging to commands add exception handling to database being open add remove command
-/kogda_dr DATE to return multiple people pytest make so commands are not being send immideatly
+make the bot to announce when someone have a birthday redesign the bot (done?) add remove command add exception handling to database being open /kogda_dr DATE to return multiple people pytest make so commands are not being send immideatly